 The motivational thrill can spread, too.
 If other people collaborate with a cheater, or gain from the cheater's misdeeds, they can share in the high.
 And as the rewards of cheating become more widely known, the cheating itself can become more widespread, too.
 This ripple effect can lead to an organizational culture that tolerates dishonesty.

 See the transcript of our video on the Duper's Delight here.

 There are three steps to tackling the issue: recognizing that the problem exists, identifying the tell-tale signs of dishonest behavior, and dealing with those behaviors.

 As a manager, you need to recognize that this issue exists and may be present within your team or organization.
 The first instances of dishonest behavior may stem from anxiety, fear, or the chance of personal gain.
 But instead of the cheater feeling guilt, shame or regret at their actions, they may get a kick or a high.
 Once they feel that high, it can become the reason for future dishonesty.

 Identifying lying or cheating behavior is tricky.
 After all, the dishonest person is trying to prevent people from uncovering the truth.

-There are also some verbal clues to when someone is not telling the truth.
+There are also some verbal clues when someone is not telling the truth.
 A combination of some of the following speech patterns can alert you to potential dishonesty.
 The speaker may:

-- Pitch his voice higher than usual.
+- Pitch their voice higher than usual.